 If you’re flying into Houston to take a cruise out of Galveston, try to fly into Hobby (HOU) airport.
 It’s much closer to Galveston than Bush (IAH).

-I currently live in North Houston, closer to IAH, and it easily takes us 2 hours to get to Galveston.
-If you get caught in traffic (which is very likely), it can take much longer than that.
+I currently live in Tomball, in North Houston (much closer to IAH than HOU).
+It easily takes us 2 hours to get to Galveston.
+An if you get caught in traffic, especially on I45 as you’re passing through downtown, your trip can easily take longer than what is ideal.

 Port Miami